Miguel Cabrera Player Props: Tigers vs. Blue Jays

-Miguel Cabrera -- batting .300 in his past 10 games -- will be in action for the Detroit Tigers against the Toronto Blue Jays, with Alek Manoah on the hill, on July 7 at 6:40 PM ET.
+Miguel Cabrera -- batting .300 in his past 10 games -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Athletics.
+In his last game he had a hitless performance (0-for-2) against the Blue Jays.

 Miguel Cabrera Game Info & Props vs. the Blue Jays